Age >61

 Case 16

-This radiograph demonstrates a malpositioned enteric tube which is looped in the oropharynx/hypopharynx.
-There are a number of incidental findings including an appropriately positioned endotracheal tube, a loop recorder projecting over the left chest wall, postsurgical changes of sternotomy with a prosthetic aortic valve, and a Watchman left atrial appendage occlusion device which is difficult to see on the default window and level.
-The lung volumes are low overall with some linear subsegmental atelectasis in the left lung base.
+This radiograph shows a malpositioned enteric tube which is looped in the oropharynx/hypopharynx and projects over the lower neck.
+There are a number of incidental findings including an appropriately positioned endotracheal tube, a loop recorder projecting over the left hemithorax, sternotomy wires with a prosthetic aortic valve, and a Watchman™ left atrial appendage occlusion device which is difficult to see on the default window and level.
+Linear subsegmental atelectasis is seen in the left lung base.

 Case 16 Read More »